-We use the BLEU \cite{papineni2002bleu} metric on the validation set for the VQG model training.
-BLEU is a measure of similitude between generated and target sequences of words, widely used in natural language processing.
+Our first block of the system, the VQG model, is validated with BLEU score \cite{papineni2002bleu}, which is a measure of similitude between generated and target sequences of words, widely used in natural language processing.
 It assumes that valid generated responses have significant word overlap with the ground truth responses.
-We use it because in this case we have five different references for each of the generated questions.
-We obtain a BLEU score of 2.07.

-Our chatbot model instead, only have one reference ground truth in training when generating a sequence of words.
-We considered that it was not a good metric to apply as in some occasions responses have the same meaning, but do not share any words in common.
-Thus, we save several models with different hyperparameters and at different number of training iterations and compare them using human evaluation, to chose the model that performs better in a conversation.
+Our chatbot model instead, only has one reference ground truth in training when generating a sequence of words.
+We consider that BLEU is not a good metric to check, as in some occasions responses have the same meaning, but do not share any words in common.
+Thus, we save several models with different hyperparameters and at different number of training iterations.
+Then, we compare them using human evaluation to chose the model that performs better in a conversation.